Nick-ODonoghue/footy-sports-news/README.md

 ## Sticking Points & What I learned

+- Routes & Routing

+  - Having got the app to work fine with all routes locally I then deployed my app to Heroku.
+However I soon discovered that my 'hard' coded url's ( const url = new URL('http://localhost:5555/team') ) were not going to work in production.
+It took me a while to figure out what the issue actually was, as Heroku logs didn't through up any errors for me to investigate.
+Once I finally ruled out a few different options I finally realised it was down to this url syntax.
+It took a few hours and multiple Heroku pushes but I finally found the solution in using ( const url = new URL('/team', window.location.href) ).
+This allowed my route to bind to the URL & port Heroku was using via my process.env.PORT in my index.js

+  - With this being my first node.js backend app, I really didn't know where to start.
+So had to think of some logical reasons and test every part of my code I thought maybe causing this issue.
+Whilst it was a lot of time spent, rewritting code and changing minor bits here and there it was a great experience for me to try my code in different ways.
+I really got to nail down some of the concepts and features of node, express etc that I wouldn't have had this not occured.

 - CORS

   - CORS is a security feature in web browsers that prevents cross-origin requests.
 To make API calls from a web app to a different domain, I created a backend server that acts as a proxy to the API server.